22 March 2012

 Tengboche to Dingboche (4,360 m/14,300 ft)

 We had spent the night at Tengbouche, where our room in the “basement” was so cold that getting out of our sleeping bags at night to use the restrooms had been torture.
 Nevertheless, we had survived till morning, and Dawa knocked on our door with a wake-up tea.
 Dawa was spoiling us; we were wishing this “wake-up tea” custom could continue when we returned home to California!

-We sipped our tea, washed, packed, and went in to breakfast, then went for a short walk outside the lodge.
+We sipped our tea, washed, packed, and went in for breakfast, then went for a short walk outside the lodge.
 The monastery looked even quainter now in the morning, at sunrise, and we took some more photos.

 “Zum zum, Vistare, vistare [Let’s go, slowly, slowly],” whispered Dawa.
 That was our cue that it was time to move on and start walking.

 Dawa smiled.
 He was a twenty-year-old assistant trek leader, and a beautiful soul.
 When he had told us the day before that he would be turning twenty-one in only a week, Dharmesh had asked him what he wanted to achieve as an adult.
 He said he wanted to be a Lama and stay at the monastery at Phakding (the one we had visited on our day 2).
 Dawa, unlike any other twenty-year-old boy I had ever met, exhibited an amazing tranquility when he smiled.

 As we started walking, we passed by many small villages, and we stopped at one for lunch.
 Anil and I tried Rara noodle soup, which tasted rather like a kind of soupy, spicy kind of Maggi/Ramen noodles.
 After lunch, we passed a town called Pheriche, which Mindu mentioned had a small clinic that provided climbers who needed it with basic treatment for altitude sickness.